 A twist on this can occur in Suikoden II.
-The Hero has somehow wound up leading La Résistance against The Empire, and his adopted sister has, naturally, wound up getting dragged along for the ride, despite being just about the only playable character NOT listed in the stars as one of his 108 destined companions.
+The Hero has somehow wound up leading La Résistance against The Empire, and his adopted sister has, naturally, wound up getting dragged along for the ride.
 When she finally admits that she'd prefer to live quietly together, you have the option of agreeing with her, running away from your army and responsibilities along with her, thus demonstrating an alternate solution to the problem.
-The result is somewhere between a Non-Standard Game Over and a... well, Not All That Bad Ending.
+The result is somewhere between a Non Standard Game Over and a... well, Not All That Bad Ending.
 You actually DO get away, and live quietly together in a cabin in the woods somewhere far from all the war and strife... but of course, La Résistance fell apart, The Empire triumphed, and all your other friends probably died.

 Sluggy Freelance, of all places, has an example of this.
 Torg may have a lot of diversions, but there's only ONE thing he's actually SERIOUS about - and that's protecting Zoe.
 In an alternate universe overrun by demons, he soon gave up on trying to run La Résistance (since everyone there are Perfect Pacifist People), and instead just concentrates on keeping Alt-Zoe fed and away from trouble.
 Back in the real world, he forces her away so she won't become a target for Stalker with a Crush Oasis.
 With... mixed success.